 - The comparison of observations on a radar chart in excel could be confusing once there are more than a couple of webs on the chart.

 - When there are too many variables, it creates too many axes; the crowd is too much.

 - Though there are multiple axes that have gridlines connecting them for reference, issues arise when you try to compare values across different axes.

-Things to consider while creating a radar chart in excel to visualise your report.
+Things to consider while creating a radar chart in excel to visualize your report.

-- Try to cover the background with light colours to tell the story colourfully.
+- Try to cover the background with light colors to tell the story colorfully.

 - Arrange the data schematically.

-- Enlarge the spider web to give clear visualisation
+- Enlarge the spider web to give clear visualization

 - Get rid of legends to enlarge the spider web, but insert the legends by adding shapes.